Why Feminism is a Hate Movement

 Nah.
 Cassie must have been brainwashed or something.
-After all, men's rights activism is the real hate group.
+After all, MRAs are the real hate group.

 A favorite weapon of anti-MRAs is to screenshot social media posts where men insult women or ridicule male issues, and claim those guys speak for men's rights activists.
 Pay attention, and you'll rarely find anything proving that these men are MRAs.
 Meanwhile, we're supposed to ignore the times where prominent feminists flat-out stated that they hate men and encouraged misandry.

 Take Andrea Dworkin, for instance.
 This "philosopher" was given a commemorative conference at The University of Oxford.
-Catharine MacKinnon, recipient of NOW's Woman of Vision Award, wrote a glowing New York Times article about Andrea, claiming that she deserved a Nobel Prize.
+Catharine MacKinnon, recipient of NOW's Woman of Vision Award, wrote a glowing article about Andrea, claiming that she deserved a Nobel Prize.
 Here's what she thinks of men and boys:

 "Under patriarchy, every woman's son is her potential betrayer and also the inevitable rapist or exploiter of another woman." - Source